Salamat (Hori7on song)

-"Salamat" (고마워) is a song by the Filipino boy band Hori7on It was released on April 5, 2023, by MLD Entertainment, and distributed by Kakao Entertainment, as one of the group's pre-debut digital singles.
+"Salamat" is a song by the Filipino boy band Hori7on It was released on April 5, 2023, by MLD Entertainment, and distributed by Kakao Entertainment, as one of the group's pre-debut digital singles.

 Background and release

 "Salamat" is one of two pre-debut digital singles released by Hori7on prior to their departure to South Korea, the other being "Dash".
 The song was first performed at the finale of Dream Maker, to express the show's gratitude for its viewers.

 The song was recorded by Hori7on, and was released for digital download on April 5, 2023.
 A teaser for the song was released a day prior to the song's release.
 The song, along with the two other pre-debut singles released by the group, was later included in the group's debut album, Friend-Ship.

 Composition

 The song is composed in the key of A major and carries an average tempo of 160 beats per minute.
 The song features a spoken word verse from Vinci and Reyster.
 Billed as a "fan song", the song's lyrics has been described as a "love letter" to the group's fans, expressing gratitude to them for their support.